AbdassalamAhmad/Attendance_System/README.md

 To run it do the following:
 1. From the sidebar select `Attend Live` mode.
 2. Select `Attendance.csv` file, which is a file to record the arrival_time, date, penalty of every attendant.
-3. Check `run` box to start the program the show faces of people you trained (people in `db` folder)
+3. Check `run` box to start the program then show the camera faces of people you've trained (people in `db` folder)